harkkozz/react-ts-vite-pnpm/README.md

 # react-ts-vite-pnpm

-# Getting Started with Create React App
+# React - Typescript - Vite - PNPM

 This project was created with [Vite](https://vitejs.dev/guide/) and using [PNPM](https://pnpm.io/) as package manager.